 You can install the Fortify Remediation Plugin on Windows, Linux, and macOS.
-Install the plugin either directly from the Marketplace in the IDE Settings dialog box or manually from a ZIP file downloaded from the JetBrains Plugin Marketplace.
+Install the plugin directly from the Marketplace in the IDE settings.

 Note: These instructions describe a third-party product and might not match the specific, supported version you are using.
 See your product documentation for the instructions for your version.